vfurinii/vfurinii/README.md

 - 👋 Hi, I’m @vfurinii
-- 👀 I’m interested in technologies and programming languages
 - 🌱 I’m a Java developer and have almost 10 years of experience.
 - 📫 How to reach me > vitorfurini@hotmail.com / linkedin.com/in/vitor-furini/